tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 bandwidth is divided among the neighboring eNBs as in hard frequency reuse (frequency reuse-N, N>1), in order to create one sub-band with a low inter-cell interference level in each sector.
-Center UEs will be granted with the fully-reused frequency chunks, while cell-edge UEs with ortogonal chunks.
+Center UEs will be granted with the fully-reused frequency chunks, while cell-edge UEs with orthogonal chunks.
 It means that interior UEs from one cell do not share any spectrum with edge UEs from second cell, which reduces interference for both.
 As can be noticed, Strict FR requires a total of N + 1 sub-bands, and allows to achieve RFR in the middle between 1 and 3.